 Swanson red yeast rice promotes cardiovascular health, maintains healthy blood lipid levels, and aids in lowering blood cholesterol levels to normal levels.
 You might be wondering why we've included this brand of red yeast rice in our list of red yeast rice brands to avoid.
 So, here's where you'll get the answers.

 Swanson claims to have Monacolin K in its red yeast rice supplements.
-They do, however, contain lovastatin, and the FDA issued the warning.
-You may be familiar with lovastatin if you've been taken cholesterol-lowering medication.
+They do, however, contain lovastatin, and the FDA issued a warning.
+You may be familiar with lovastatin if you've been taking cholesterol-lowering medication.
 This substance has the potential to cause kidney failure and muscle tissue damage.